 When we moved out of our shattered building we found that there were two cars with explosives which hit the blast walls on the road.
 In Baghdad, every important house and office building has put RCC blast walls near the building to fortify it from any such attacks.
 Thanks to these blast walls, the suicide bombers couldn’t hit the main building.
 But the incident caused loss of life of our several security guards who were manning the gates and were guarding the office standing near the wall.
 May their brave souls rest in peace!
 They laid down their lives saving us.
 They’re real heroes!

 We travel in bullet-proof, armoured cars in a convoy surrounded by armed vehicles from front and back in Baghdad.
 Our security details came and reached us home safely.
 Thank God!
 The sound of the blast, sight of blood and burnt pieces of human flesh was very disturbing.
 I heard that many civilians lost their life and more were injured, who were on the road or nearby at that time.
 RIP!
 My thoughts and prayers go out to the victims and their families.

-It’s been three months.
+Yesterday, a month has been complete since then.
 The Incident is still fresh in my mind and I feel sad for those poor families, who lost their near and dear ones.
 I fail to understand the purpose, the logic of terrorists, who kill innocent people in the name of their faith.
 They’re cowards.
 Do they think that they will reach the Heaven?
 NEVER!
 They will never find peace.